jeremyf/gm-notepad/README.md

 ### Stretch TODO

 - [ ] Handle a `.gm-notepadrc` to inject default configurations
+- [ ] Extract `exe/gm-notepad` logic into a Runner, to provide better file configuration
 - [ ] Allow configuration to specify colors
 - [ ] Aspiration: Enable `\{\{monster}[ac]}` to pick a random monster and then fetch that monster's AC
 - [ ] Allow option to add a table to memory (instead of writing the table)